If you’ve got a script in hand and curtain call first thing tomorrow, you’re here because you want to know how to memorize a script fast.

 Add Peter Pan plucking at the tear and a bed to the Memory Palace and then relax.

-Really imagine it happening in your familiar location.
-Add the multisensory elements so key to effective visualization.
+Really imagine this mnemonic scene taking place in your familiar location.
+Then add the multisensory elements that are key to effective visualization.

 As soon as you’ve encoded all of your lines, try recalling the lines in different orders.